jundalisay/superb/content/en/research/sun-tzu/art-of-war/chapter-02.md

 - High prices cause the people's substance to be drained away.
 - When their substance is drained away, the peasantry will be afflicted by heavy exactions.

 With this loss and exhaustion, the people's homes will be stripped bare.

 3/10 of their income will be dissipated

-4/10 of its total revenue will amount to government expenses for=
+4/10 of its total revenue will amount to government expenses for:
 - broken chariots
 - worn-out horses
 - breast-plates and helmets